SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

 - Poor website planning and design

-- Limited to UK residents
+- Limited to UK residents (but they are not clear about this)

 All in all, the lack of technical support avenues, region limitation (and not being clear about this), and the high payment threshold really don’t make it an optimal choice for earning a bit of income, in my opinion.